Impact-Site-Verification: 0eedbe8d-4e05-4893-8456-85377301e322

 GLD Sortino Ratio

 Sortino ratio measures return per unit of downside risk.
 Unlike Sharpe, it only counts downside deviation (returns below the target return).
-GLD had better downside-adjusted returns.
+SPY had better downside-adjusted returns.

 Calmar Ratio of SPY and GLD